-An eco-friendly and economic green FeNPs were synthesized from aqueous extracts of P. pinnata.
-In this study, the biofilm-forming bacteria, P. aeruginosa, B. subtilis, and sewage bacteria, were isolated and identified as resistant to multiple antibiotics.
-The green FeNPs efficiently inhibited the growth of these biofilm-forming bacteria.
-These nanoparticles showed inhibitory effect on protein synthesis of bacteria, making these nanoparticles as an effective molecule to treat biofilm-forming microorganisms.
-The exact mechanism on protein synthesis should be elaborated in future.
-Finally, this is a vital area of research that deserves our attention because of its potential application against multidrug-resistant microorganisms.
+An eco-friendly and economic green FeNP were synthesized from aqueous extracts of P. pinnata.
+In this study, the biofilm-forming bacteria P. aeruginosa, B. subtilis, and Sewage bacteria were isolated and identified as resistant to multiple antibiotics.
+The green FeNP efficiently inhibited the growth of these biofilm-forming bacteria.
+These NPs showed an inhibitory effect on protein synthesis of bacteria, making these NPs as an effective molecule to treat biofilm forming micro-organisms.
+The exact mechanism of protein synthesis should be elaborated in the future.
+Finally, this is a vital area of research that deserves our attention because of its potential application against multidrug-resistant micro-organisms.